ItsZariep/awesome-linux-tray/README.md

 ## Rules
 - The programs need to focus their functionality on the tray, with at most a main window
 - The programs have to use fairly modern libraries (e.g., GTK2, Python2, or Qt4 are excluded)
-- The programs need to have a last commit of three years or less
+- The programs need to have a last commit of three years or less (with some exceptions if no other alternatives exists)

 # Format
 1. If works on wayland (tested on Waybar), displays: ![Wayland support](https://img.shields.io/badge/-FFBC00?style=flat-square&logo=wayland&logoColor=fff)